marcopennekamp/lore/performance.md

           agree.
 - Entirely split multi-functions based on arity.
 This would also allow us to unroll the loop when constructing the input type tuple.
+- Ensure that all unit types are the same?